 Pope Francis’ Encyclical Laudato Si’, brings together centuries of Catholic Teaching, with particular inspiration from the spirituality of St Francis of Assisi.
-The full text is a significant analysis of the problems caused by Climate Change, their direct impact on the poorest in the world, and the constant exhortation to “Listen to the Cry of the Earth and the Cry of the Poor”.
+The full text is a significant analysis of the problems caused by Climate Change, its direct impact on the poorest in the world, and the constant exhortation to “Listen to the Cry of the Earth and the Cry of the Poor”.
 It is full of powerful quotes, and we would encourage anyone interested in this topic, whether Catholic or not, to draw deeply from Pope Francis’ insights.

 You can download the full text as a PDF here: Pope Francis – Laudato Si’